GSantostefano/GSantostefano/README.md

 - Project development
 - Accounting processes

-Feel free to connect with me, and let's explore opportunities for collaboration and growth!
+Feel free to connect with me, and let's explore opportunities for collaboration and growth!!

 </br>
 <a href="mailto:gabrielsantostefano@gmail.com" target="_blank">